Ken Brett: 1968–81

 In 1979, Brett returned to the National League as a reliever with the Los Angeles Dodgers.
 At the end of his career, Brett and his youngest brother George were teammates on the Kansas City Royals.
 Ken was added to the Royals roster in August 1980, the year the Royals finally won the American League pennant and George hit .390 and was the AL MVP; the Royals fell to the Philadelphia Phillies in six games in the World Series.

 Brett was released by the Royals following the 1981 season and retired from baseball shortly thereafter.
-He had a career record of 83–85, with an ERA of 3.93 in 349 games, with 184 starts and 51 complete games.
+He had a career record of 83–85, with an earned run average of 3.93 in 349 games, with 184 starts and 51 complete games.

 Brett played for ten major league teams, but in his nine team changes he was traded a mere six times, and released the last three.
 "I'll never forget the first time he came on in relief for the Royals," George recalled.
 "The bullpen was out in right field and they opened up the gate, and he came running in like an airplane -- arms spread out like wings, banking left, banking right, banking left and banking right.
 I'm on the mound with Jim Frey, our manager, and Jamie Quirk, who I'd played with for years and was Ken's dear friend.
 And I looked at Jamie and he looked at me, and I said, 'Now I know why he's been traded ten times.'"

 Brett wore his frequent change of uniforms as both a badge of honor and humor.
 In a commercial for Miller Lite beer in 1984, he raised a glass in a salute to the town he thought he was in, only to be told he was not in that town.
 He spun through his mental rolodex and named every major and minor league town he could think of; the punchline – "Utica?" – led to an invitation to the city by the mayor, and then a minor league manager's job with the Utica Blue Sox.

 Baseball author Bill James wrote that Brett was the best hitting pitcher of the 1970s.